Going to Hershey Pennsylvania on vacation?

 Even after his death, his legacy lives on with the work of the Hershey Foundation.

-Guest of the Hotel Hershey or the Hershey Lodge will receive complimentary passes.
+Guests of the Hotel Hershey or the Hershey Lodge will receive complimentary passes.

 8. Chocolate Tastings